yale-mgt-656-fall-2018/eventbrite-clone-selenium-tests/README.md

 ## Running the tests

-You can download binaries/executables for the testing program here:

-* Binaries coming soon...
+You can find binaries/executables for the testing program in the 'releases' directory.
+Each release uses semantic versioning, such that "v2.1" indicates a minor change from "v2.0"---that change not effecting grading.
+When the change we make effects grading, we'll make a "major" release like "v3.0".

 After you download the binary that corresponds to your operating system, you'll need to make the code executable (likely `chmod` or the Windows equivalent).
 The